In 1993, a bank in Abbotsford, Canada hired a 23-year-old stock broker named Trent Dyrsmid.

 Compare Trent’s results to where you and I often find ourselves.
 We want to be consistent with our workouts, but struggle to make it into the gym.
 We know we should write more Thank You notes or eat healthier meals or read more books, but can’t seem to find the motivation to get it done.
 We’d like to achieve our goals, but still procrastinate on them.

 What makes the difference?
-Why do some habits stick while others fail?
-Why did Trent’s paper clip habit work so well and what can we learn from it?
+Why do some good habits stick while others fail?
+Why did Trent’s paper clip strategy work so well and what can we learn from it?

 The Power of a Visual Cue